Stocks84/Battleships/README.md

 -	If the player inputs ‘Y’ the game will repeat however if the player input ‘N’ when prompted, then the game ends.

 ![screenshot](documentation/end.png)

+### Future Features

+- Add grid size input.
+    - Allows the player to choose the size of the grid.
+- Add ships input.
+    - Allow the player to choose the number of ships on the grid.
+- Add guesses input.
+    - Allow the player to choose the number guesses they can have.
+- Allow the computer to guess.
+    - The player places their own ships on the grid and then the player can compete against the computer.
+- Add scoring system.
+    - Allows the player to keep score of the wins and losses.

+## Tools & Technologies Used

+- [Python](https://www.python.org) used as the back-end programming language.
+- [Git](https://git-scm.com) used for version control. (`git add`, `git commit`, `git push`)
+- [GitHub](https://github.com) used for secure online code storage.
+- [Gitpod](https://gitpod.io) used as a cloud-based IDE for development.
+- [Heroku](https://www.heroku.com) used for hosting the deployed back-end site.